antiops/twitch-stream-recorder/README.md

 `client_id` - you can grab this from [here](https://dev.twitch.tv/console/apps) once you register your application
 `client_secret` - you generate this [here](https://dev.twitch.tv/console/apps) as well, for your registered application

-4) Install and create an rclone remote (`rclone config`) if you dont have one already then edit `twitch-recorder.py` and add the following:
+4) Install and create a rclone remote (`rclone config`) if you dont have one already then edit `twitch-recorder.py` and add the following:
     * The rclone config `(cat $HOME/.config/rclone/rclone.conf)` of whatever remote you want to push to
     * The remote path to `rcloneRemotePath`

 Example:
 ```python
 rcloneConfig = """